fix-macosx/yosemite-phone-home/README.md

 Having read DuckDuckGo's privacy statements, you might decide to switch Safari's default search to DuckDuckGo.

-However, it'd be nice to know that our searches are *actually* sent to the search engine of our choosing.
 If we enter a new search in Safari, we can then search the logged data to see who the search terms are actually sent to.

-As it turns out, not only DuckDuckGo gets a copy of your search terms -- they're also still [still sent to Apple](eff-user-r0/Applications/Safari.app/Contents/MacOS/Safari20141019T204534Z-effuser-[172.16.174.146]:49700-[17.249.89.247]:443.log), *even if Spotlight Suggestions are disabled*.
+As it turns out, not only DuckDuckGo gets a copy of your search terms -- they're also [still sent to Apple](eff-user-r0/Applications/Safari.app/Contents/MacOS/Safari/20141019T204534Z-effuser-[172.16.174.146]:49700-[17.249.89.247]:443.log), *even if Spotlight Suggestions are disabled*.

 **Non-Cloud Mail Account**